sspeng/jkschin.github.io/_posts/2017-01-03-After-Tamerlane.md

 - In Singapore, expatriates are referred to as executives who wear nice suits and work in the Central Business District (generalization but you get what I mean).
 Workers from India and China who help build our buildings (really appreciative of them), are called foreign workers.
 Coders from overseas are called foreign talent.
 If we actually checked the dictionary of what expatriates mean, it is clear that something is wrong.

 I could really go on with the examples (speaking with an accent being one), but this would become far too verbose.
 It's only the first chapter and I am writing so much.
 I can't wait to find out about the history of other societies in the following chapters.

+The key question to ask while reading this book is what were the factors that enabled Europe to expand?
+Columbus first crossed the Atlantic in 1492 and Vasco da Gama arrived in India in 1948.
+However, it took 300 more years before real colonization happened. **The timing, form and direction of Europe's expansion need more explanation.** (Darwin, 2007, p.
+17) Specifically:

+- Why did the Ottoman Empire and Iran preserve their autonomy long after India, which was much further away?
+- Why was India subjected to colonial rule while China was able to keep its sovereign status, though much hedged about, and Japan had become a colonial power by 1914? **This point is really interesting because it might give some light on China's behaviour today.**
+- If industrial capitalism was the key to the spread of European influence, why did its impact take so long to be felt across so much of the world, and with such variable consequences?
+- Why were Europe's own divisions, periodically unleashed with such lethal effect, not more destructive of its imperial ambitions?
+- And what indeed should be counted as 'Europe'?
+Why did some parts of 'non-Europe' succeed so much better than others at keeping Europe at bay, or throw off its grip more quickly?
+- And how much was left, once Europe's empires collapsed, of the 'world Europe had made'?

+Four basic assumptions shape the thinking in this book:

+1. Reject the idea of a linear change in the course of modern world history.
+2. Set Europe's age of expansion in the Eurasian context.
+3. Think carefully about what Europe was.
+4. The understanding of an Empire.

+I will keep this in mind.